-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 The Expeditionary Phase

-Eventually you will be forced into the field, at first perhaps alone and later accompanied by a real estate dealer.
+Eventually you will be forced into the field accompanied by a real-estate dealer.

 "Say, I do like this!
 Seems to have everything, doesn't it, Phoeb?"